 To learn more about the U.S. Vessel Traffic application, see Introducing the U.S. Vessel Traffic application from Living Atlas and Cool examples from the U.S. Vessel Traffic application from Living Atlas.

 Maps tell stories

-Maps don't only provide you with information—they also help you interpret it.
+Maps don't only provide you with information.
+They can engage readers and tell immersive and compelling stories.
 Some maps guide your explanation to tell powerful and engaging stories.
 When maps tell stories, they turn information into knowledge and understanding.

 Next, you'll explore a story that combines maps, text, and other graphics to bring geographic information to life.

 - Close the U.S. Vessel Traffic application and open the Urban Africa story.
 Start scrolling and reading the story.

 As you explore, be curious and click buttons and interact with the maps to get the full experience of an ArcGIS StoryMaps story.